werf/werf/docs/_includes/documentation/reference/cli/werf_helm_install.md

 A chart reference is a convenient way of referencing a chart in a chart repository.

-When you use a chart reference with a repo prefix ('example/mariadb'), Helm will look in the local configuration for a chart repository named 'example', and will then look for a chart in that repository whose name is 'mariadb'.
-It will install the latest stable version of that chart until you specify '--devel' flag to also include development version (alpha, beta, and release candidate releases), or supply a version number with the '--version' flag.
+When you use a chart reference with a repo prefix (&#39;example/mariadb&#39;), Helm will look in the local configuration for a chart repository named &#39;example&#39;, and will then look for a chart in that repository whose name is &#39;mariadb&#39;.
+It will install the latest stable version of that chart until you specify &#39;--devel&#39; flag to also include development version (alpha, beta, and release candidate releases), or supply a version number with the &#39;--version&#39; flag.

-To see the list of chart repositories, use 'helm repo list'.
-To search for charts in a repository, use 'helm search'.
+To see the list of chart repositories, use &#39;helm repo list&#39;.
+To search for charts in a repository, use &#39;helm search&#39;.

 {{ header }} Syntax